sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 #####PATCHES

 ######Patch to Image Manager
-Patch to Image Manager would not remove temporary layer when invalid UDIM Numbers were found (for example when a plane is touching the UV borders)
+Patch to Image Manager would not remove temporary layers when invalid UDIM Numbers were found (for example when a plane is touching the UV borders)

 #####CHANNELS